-Acceptance of one of the following grant awards precludes any eligibility to accept any of the other grant awards during the same or subsequent years: ARRS Scholar Award, AUR GE-Radiology Research Academic Fellowship (GERRAF), RSNA Research Scholar Grant.
+Acceptance of one of the following grant awards precludes any eligibility to accept any of the other grant awards during the same or subsequent years: ARRS Scholarship, AUR GE-Radiology Research Academic Fellowship (GERRAF), RSNA Research Scholar Grant.

 The application deadline for the 2019 Scholarship is Monday, October 8, 2018.